July 2018 Factsheet on media coverage of elections

-The Platform shall enable the Council of Europe bodies and institutions to be alerted on time, in a more systematic way and to take timely and coordinated action when necessary.
-It shall help the Organisation identify trends and propose adequate policy responses in the field of media freedom.
+The platform enables the Council of Europe to be alerted on time, in a more systematic way and to take timely and coordinated action when necessary.
+It helps the Organisation identify trends and propose adequate policy responses in the field of media freedom.

-On 4 December 2014, the Council of Europe and the Platform's Partner Organisations (Reporters Without Borders, the International Federation of journalists, the European Federation of journalists, the Association of European journalists and Article 19) signed a Memorandum of Understanding.
-On 13 October 2015, the Committee to Protect Journalists and Index on Censorship joined the Platform as well.
+On 4 December 2014, the Council of Europe and the platform's Partner Organisations (Reporters Without Borders, the International Federation of journalists, the European Federation of journalists, the Association of European journalists and Article 19) signed a Memorandum of Understanding.
+Today, 14 international NGOs and associations of journalists are partners to the platform.
 In conformity with the Memorandum, the platform allows the contributing partners to post alerts, subject to their own verification processes and standards.
 Each contributing partner is responsible for information which it posts.

-The platform will also highlight the longstanding work carried out by the Council of Europe in the field of media freedom, such as relevant texts prepared by the Parliamentary Assembly, standards adopted by the Committee of Ministers and relevant case-law of the European Court of Human Rights.
+The platform also highlights the work carried out by the Council of Europe in the field of media freedom, such as texts prepared by the Parliamentary Assembly, standards adopted by the Committee of Ministers and relevant case-law of the European Court of Human Rights.

 SG/Inf(2014)37: Internet-based Platform to promote the protection of journalism and safety of journalists